cdslaborg/paramonte/example/Gaussian/C/README.md

     ```
     build.sh
     ```
     The build script will automatically detect whether a parallel application has to be built.
-By default, the name of the output executable is `runExample.exe`.
+By default, the name of the output executable is `main.exe`.
 The script will also generate a new Bash script named `run.sh`.
 To run the generated example executable, type,
     ```
     ./run.sh
     ```